 Got the warning code for c1391 for the brake booster.
 It failed at 140k miles but because it failed past the 10 year mark did not qualify for the Toyota extended warranty program.
 I don't think the warranty program is good enough and should be addressed as a recall.
 I had sudden total brake failure on the highway which could have been extremely deadly.

-See all problems of the 2015 Toyota Prius 🔎.
+all problems of the 2015 Toyota Prius

-5 Electrical System problem of the 2025 Toyota Prius
+all problems of the 2005 Toyota Prius

 Randomly, the car have a delay of approximately 2 seconds when I hit the gas pedal.
 It happened multiple times, 2-3 times per day.
 The gas pedal can pe pressed to the floor, it won’t react.
 After 2 seconds or so it will react and drive normally.
 I noticed this is happening when the car is in ev mode ( I’m either stopped at red light, or I’m slowing down a bit/taking a turn.
 This is a hazardous situation and very dangerous.